 - If you don’t have an melon baller or apple corer (kitchen tools), just use a spoon to scoop out enough flesh of the apple to replace it with the crumble topping.

 - This recipe calls for apple cider, but apple juice will work fine too.
 Add a splash of brandy for a bit more depth.
 The alcohol will evaporate, and it will leave behind a delicious, deep flavor.

-- Serve this homey dessert with a cozy dinner of Baked Pasta with Chicken Sausage, or these amazing turkey burgers (with or without the cranberry) or Taco Pie with Crescent Rolls, or just some simple Citrus Chicken Thighs and a crunchy Celery Parmesan Salad.
+- Serve this homey dessert with a cozy dinner of Baked Pasta with Chicken Sausage, or these amazing turkey burgers (with or without the cranberry) or Taco Pie with Crescent Rolls, this incredibly delicious Chicken Sausage and Tortellini Soup, or these simple Citrus Chicken Thighs and a crunchy Celery Parmesan Salad.
 Yum!